(no particular order- except the 1st 35)

 Betty White was born in Oak Park, Illinois, to Christine Tess (Cachikis), a homemaker, and Horace Logan White, a lighting company executive.
 She is of Danish, Greek, English, and Welsh descent.
 Although best known as the devious Sue Ann Nivens on the classic sitcom Mary Tyler Moore

 and the ditzy Rose Nylund on The Golden Girls

 William Claude Dukenfield was the eldest of five children born to Cockney immigrant James Dukenfield and Philadelphia native Kate Felton.
 He went to school for four years, then quit to work with his father selling vegetables from a horse cart.
 At eleven, after many fights with his alcoholic father (who hit him on the head with a shovel)...

 Author, actor, comedian, composer and producer.
 He was educated at the New York School of Theatre, and received the Sylvania Television Award.
-Joining the American Society of Composers and Publishers in 1957, he composed a number of songs and themes, a number of which were used in his famed television comedy sketches including "Mr...
+Joining the American Society of Composers, Authors, and Publishers (ASCAP) in 1957, he composed a number of songs and themes, a number of which were used in his famed television comedy sketches including "Mr...

 Mel Blanc, known as "The Man of Thousand Voices" is regarded as the most prolific actor to ever work in Hollywood with over a thousand screen credits.
 He developed and performed nearly 400 distinct character voices with precision and a uniquely expressive vocal range.
 The legendary specialist from radio programs...

 Charlie Chaplin, considered to be one of the most pivotal stars of the early days of Hollywood, lived an interesting life both in his films and behind the camera.
 He is most recognized as an icon of the silent film era, often associated with his popular "Little Tramp" character; the man with the toothbrush mustache, bowler hat, bamboo cane, and a funny walk...